4 steps to balance your Gut Microbiome

 Step 2: Focus on fibre

-Take a serving of Feel Great Fibre before each main meal (up to 3 times per day) to slow and aid digestion, balance blood sugar levels and reduce sugar cravings.
+Take a serving of Fibre before each main meal (up to 3 times per day) to slow and aid digestion, balance blood sugar levels and reduce sugar cravings.

 kefir